 A light coating helps the seasonings stick and encourages browning.
 It also keeps the corn from tasting dry.

-Rotating the ears every few minutes helps you get even color on all sides.
+Rotating the ears during cooking helps the corn brown evenly on all sides.

 Avoid Overcrowding

-Cheese, herbs, lime juice, and delicate sauces should go on after cooking for the best flavor and texture.
+Cheese, herbs, lime juice, crema, and other fresh toppings should go on after cooking for the best flavor and texture.

 What to Serve with Grilled Corn on the Cob in Air Fryer